You are the director of a film. What does that mean? What does a director do? How do you do it?

 There’s no real one way to approach directing.
 Methods vary from meticulous preparation to instinctive improvisation.
 Often, a grand mix of several approaches will serve best.
 It’s a Quixotic quest which requires finely honed wits, massive confidence, and sharp instincts.
 Different folks will lean more strongly on different qualities to get through the process, and books have been filled discussing the styles and methods of history’s great film directors.
 There are, however, the fundamentals of the job – the basic stuff that needs to be done and which requires the director’s full attention.
 This is equally true in feature films, commercials, and even 30-second YouTube videos.
 However you want to go about it, be prepared to face these big central tasks and understand that however you choose to handle them, they are the parts of the machine which will drive your entire vehicle forward.

 In the beginning, comes the word.
 Screenplays are the first step in fleshing out a vision for filmmaking.
 Once the work has been initially read, a few things have to happen.
 Seeing the film in the mind happens naturally for any reader, but the director has to envision things both in front of and behind the camera.
 Stories flower organically within the psyche, and that’s enough for an initial reading.
 But subsequent review must have the director thinking in terms of scenes, moments, and beats.
 When is a close-up important?
 Should the camera be panning or remain static?
 Dynamics such as this puts the director’s signature on the piece and they need to start outlining those ideas in the first few readings.
-This can be as loose as writing notes in the margins of the script or as disciplined as full shot lists and script breakdowns.
-To get a better understanding of storyboarding, read our article on storyboarding screenplays.
+This can be as loose as writing notes in the margins of the script or as disciplined as full shot lists and script breakdowns (which you can read about in our article about directors).
 But there can be no passivity in the reading.
 The director must treat the written work as a critic would, as an engineer or architect would, as a detective would.
 The discovery and construction of the film all starts here.
 It’s almost like a master thesis.
 Get the gears going – you’re making a movie!

 Let’s get the idea of auteurship right out of the conversation from the get-go – filmmaking is a collaborative process.
 With the exception of a very small handful of bold and brilliant experimental artists most people have never heard of, it really does take a village to make a movie.
 And it’s not all craftsmen and artisans.
 If the director is the vision’s CEO, the production staff is the rest of the managerial structure.
 Production personnel will take care of a million thankless tasks from handling financials to logistics and endless paperwork.
 They make schedules, arrange for food and facilities and make sure everything and everybody gets where they need to be when they need to be there.
 As much as any artistic employee of the project, they need to understand the needs of the film.
 Developing a good rapport with these good people is crucial to the director, not only to keep the machine running smoothly, but to foster goodwill which will trickle down to all involved.
 Communicate clearly with these folks.
 Help them help you solve your problems.
 Recognize when they have reached their own limitations and find ways to work around them.
 Trust them with carrying the film’s water and make sure they get a good drink themselves.
 The production staff is the glue that keeps it all together.
 Spend time with them and give them the time and space to familiarize themselves with the requirements of the film.

 This is the one person the director will spend the most time with on set.
 By definition, everything being filmed literally revolves around the camera.
 And the camera department is led by the cinematographer (or, director of photography, aka DP).
 It’s very important for a director to command the language of visual realization.
 You have to be able to accurately communicate things like lighting, angles, and color temperatures to the DP.
 They should be able to make anything look however you want things to look, but they need to be able to understand this from the very beginning – there is little time on set for going over old tracks.
-It’s best to start talking to a DP during pre-production so as to be sure they are properly prepared.
-To learn more, you can read our article about what cinematographers do.
+It’s best to start talking to a DP during pre-production so as to be sure they are properly prepared (which you can read more about HERE).
 But when words and descriptions fail, a director must prepare to discuss feeling, action, emotion, and mood, not only from the actors, but from every element of the environment.
 In a way, the DP is the director’s first audience.
 If you can successfully transmit your desired effect to them, they can make that effect materialize for everyone else.
 They are the bridge from your brain to the audience’s eyeballs.